TENET: One Step Toward Test-Driven Development for Repository-Level Code Generation: Approach:

 \subsection{Test Harness Mechanism}

-While TDD is effective in guiding software implementation, dumping the entire test suite to the LLM is infeasible due to two reasons. \begin{itemize}[left=0pt, itemsep=0pt, topsep=0pt, parsep=0pt, partopsep=0pt] \item \textbf{Effectiveness}.
+Test cases can expose diverse usage scenarios of the target function, serving as a form of specification enhancement beyond the function signature and docstring.
+However, dumping the entire test suite to the LLM is infeasible due to two reasons. \begin{itemize}[left=0pt, itemsep=0pt, topsep=0pt, parsep=0pt, partopsep=0pt] \item \textbf{Effectiveness}.
 Providing massive test cases can overwhelm the LLM with long, complex prompts, increasing the cognitive load of the model~\citep{TDD4CodeGen,lost_in_middle}. \item \textbf{Efficiency}.
 Such massive test suites and long prompts inevitably incur higher generation latency and execution workload, reducing the efficiency of the agent pipeline~\citep{Inheritance_test}. \end{itemize}